All Good Things Came from Hardware Stores

 Pinch nutmeg, freshly grated if possible

 Salt and pepper to taste

 Heat your oven to 375 °F/190°C. Place the pie crust in a 9″ (23cm) pie plate, cover with foil, and fill with pie weights, or uncooked dried beans.* Bake for 15 minutes.
 Remove the crust from the oven, allow to cool slightly, and then lift out the foil filled with uncooked beans.
 Allow the beans to cool completely before returning them to their bag for later use.

 While your crust is baking, in a large skillet, heat the pork belly or bacon until a small amount of fat renders.
 Add the onion, and saute until the bacon and onions are well caramelized, about 8 minutes.

 Add the cooked bacon, onions and cheese to the prepared pie crust.
-In a separate large bowl, whisk together the cream, milk, butter, flour, nutmeg, salt and pepper.
+In a separate large bowl, whisk together the eggs, cream, milk, butter, flour, nutmeg, salt and pepper.
 When it is well mixed, pour into the pie crust over the bacon and cheese.
 Cover the outer crust with a protective collar made from aluminum foil.

 Place the quiche in the oven, and bake for 50 minutes, until the center is solid